By Sprintzeal

 An engaging employee training LMS includes:

 When an LMS does these things well, training feels easier to start, faster to finish, and more likely to stick.
+Adding an employee self service portal makes it even better by letting employees easily access training, check progress, and manage their learning anytime on their own.

 Many teams struggle to get started with training because most LMS platforms are hard to set up and confusing to use.
 ProProfs Training Maker solves these problems by making it easy to build and share training from day one.
 With over 4 million learners using the platform, it’s one of the best LMS for employee training if you want something that works right away without a steep learning curve.